The Mountain Heritage Center has several audiovisual programs.

 Mountain Trout - The 10,000-year history of the relationship between humans, trout, and running water in the southern Appalachians.
 5 - 12.
 18 min.

 Stream of Life - The history of the Hazel Creek watershed from Native American settlement, through the pioneer experience, logging, and the creation of Fontana Lake.
 Grades 5 - 12.
 15 min.

-Available to view in auditorium and also on video for loan:
+Available to view and also on video for loan:

 Going Places: Travel and Tourism in Western North Carolina - The show traces the regional development of the transportation system that allowed